July 16-22, 2017

 Townes is a contributing blogger for the religion page of the Huffington Post and the Feminism in Religion Forum.

 P. Kimberleigh Jordan

-P. Kimberleigh Jordan, PhD joins Drew as director of Craig Chapel this fall.
+P. Kimberleigh Jordan, PhD is is an interdisciplinary scholar working at the intersection of religion, dance, and Black Studies.
+She is director of Craig Chapel at Drew University.
 Dr. Jordan previously served as director of worship at The Riverside Church and as associate minister at the Marble Collegiate Church in New York City.
 She is currently a lecturer at Fordham University and Alvin Ailey in their joint BFA program.
 She completed a Ford Foundation postdoctoral fellowship at Union Theological Seminary.
 Dr. Jordan earned her PhD at NYU’s Tisch School of the Arts in performance studies and religion and earned a master of divinity from Union Theological Seminary.
-In addition to directing our weekly chapel experiences and teaching the chapel practicum, she will also teach in our DMin and master’s programs as associate professor in the practice of religion and the arts.
+In addition to directing Drew’s weekly chapel experiences and teaching the chapel practicum, she also teaches in their DMin and master’s programs as associate professor in the practice of religion and the arts.
 Dr. Jordan was raised in the African Methodist Episcopal Church and is an ordained minister in the United Church of Christ.